Alligator/jqawk/README.md

 for (<identifier> in <expression>) <body>
-  execute <body> for each item in <expression> with <identifier> set to it's value. if <expression> is an array, it's each item. for objects, it's each key. for strings, each character
+  execute <body> for each item in <expression> with <identifier> set to it's value.

+  if <expression> is an array, <identifier> is each item. if it's an object, <identifier> is each key. if it's a string, <identifier> is each character.

 for (<identifier>, <indexidentifier> in <expression>) <body>
   same as above, with <indexindeitifer> set to the index of the item for arrays